leandrosardi/mysaas/README.md

 The first version will be released on 1-Jun-2022.
 Check out [our roadmap here](https://github.com/users/leandrosardi/projects/5).

-**my-free-membership-site** is an open-source, extensible and scalable platform for selling memberships and subscriptions online.
+**free-membership-sites** is an open-source, extensible and scalable platform for develop your own SaaS, e-Commerce, Education Platform, Social Network, Forum or any kind of memberships based product.

 ![dashboard example](./thumbnails/dashboard.png)

-Use **my-free-membership-site** to develop any kind of:
+Use **free-membership-sites** to develop any kind of:
 - softwares as a service;
 - educational site;
 - e-commerce store;